sirbrillig/grepdef/README.md

 # grepdef

+A fast command-line tool to search for the definitions of functions, classes, structs, etc. in various programming languages.

 Usage: grepdef [options] &lt;symbol&gt; [path(s)]

-The **symbol** is the full string name of a class, function, variable, or similar construct.
+The **symbol** is the full string name of a class, function, struct, or similar construct.

 The **path** is a relative or absolute file path to a file or a directory or a space-separated series of such paths.
 You can also use UNIX globs which the shell will turn into paths.